Taking medicines or medical devices out of Australia

 Carrying or sending Pharmaceutical Benefits Scheme (PBS) supplied medicines overseas that are not for your own personal use (or for the use of someone travelling from Australia with you) is illegal and can attract a penalty of up to $5000 and/or 2 years imprisonment.

-Customs authorities have the power to detain any medication which they suspect you are taking or sending overseas for the use of somebody else .
-For more information you may phone Medicare Australia's Travelling with PBS Medicine enquiry line 1800 500 147 or visit the Medicare website.
+Customs authorities have the power to detain any medicine that they suspect you are taking or sending overseas for the use of somebody else.
+For more information phone the Medicare Australia's Travelling with PBS Medicine enquiry line 1800 500 147 or visit the Medicare website.